Our solution

 When it comes to operating as a business, Colorifix focuses on monitoring conformity and ensuring continuous improvement.
 Our quality management system is ISO9001:2015 certified under the scope of “design, development and the supply of biological pigments to the textiles industry”.
 Certificate FS 792665 was awarded to us by BSI, demonstrating full standard requirements compliance.

-at the core of what we do
+Safety, nature and people are at the core of what we do

 Our dyes have been awarded the OEKO-TEX® Eco Passport pioneering the first biological dye safety testing programme which incorporates biocompatibility tests for skin allergenicity, skin irritation and cytotoxicity, setting a new standard in the industry.